Pinterest has HUGE potential for your business…IF you know how to use it!

 Pinterest doesn’t just allow you to pin images…you can also pin videos!

-Make sure you are using a graphic in your blog posts that is clearly associated with the content.
-In other words, do not use a graphic of a camel if you are talking about how to grill a great steak.
+First, let’s get really basic: Make sure you’re using graphics in your blog posts that are clearly related to your content.
+In other words, don’t use a graphic of a camel if you’re talking about how to grill a great steak!

 For more on optimizing your images, see my post How to Create Pinterest Images That People Love to Share.